-The CTSW model on the cover, for example, can cruise at 130mph, has a range of over 1000 miles, and has been flown all the way around the world.
+The CTSW, for example, can cruise at 130mph, has a range of over 1000 miles, and has been flown all the way around the world.

-Flexwings, the other type of microlights typified by the Tanarg on the back cover, are just as versatile.
+Flexwings, the other type of microlights, are just as versatile.
 Several pilots have also flown around the world in flexwings, and in 2011, paraplegic pilot Dave Sykes flew a Quik from the UK to Australia.

 But you don’t need to go that far.